jdbctemplatemapper/jdbctemplatemapper/readme.md

  Projects have to meet the following 2 criteria to use it:
  1. Models should have a property exactly named 'id' (or 'ID') which has to be of type Integer or Long.
  2. Camel case object property names are mapped to snake case database column names.
-Properties of a model like 'firstName' will be mapped to corresponding database column 'last__name' in the table.
+Properties of a model like 'firstName' will be mapped to corresponding database column 'last_name' in the table.

- **Examples of simple CRUD:**
+ **Example of simple CRUD:**

  ```java
  public class Product { // By default this maps to product table.
 Use @Table(name="some_other_tablename") to override default table name